syncfusion-content/windowsforms-docs/WindowsForms/gradientlabel/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion for GradientLabel for WindowsForms
 description: Overview
-platform: WindowsForms
+platform: A quick introduction about GradientLabel with the support to provide gradient look of attractive shades and backgrounds to the label
 control: Editors Package
 documentation: ug
 ---